telerik/blazor-docs/components/drawer/data-bind.md

 ## Navigation Example

-The Drawer is a differernt kind of a [menu]({%slug components/menu/overview%}) that is commonly used to navigate between pages in the app.
+The Drawer is a differerent kind of a [menu]({%slug components/menu/overview%}) that is commonly used to navigate between pages in the app.
 To use the Drawer for navigating between pages:

 * Add the Drawer to the `MainLayot.razor` of your app
 * Put the `@Body` tag in the `<Content>` tag of the drawer